lucaskienast/Linux-Command-Line/README.md

 ### `ncal`
 Shows the current month's calendar (Stands for "new calendar") if left alone.
 There is also a `cal` command that does almost the same thing, but `ncal` adds more functionalities.
 If the command is accompanied by an argument (e.g. 2021 or july 1994), it will print out the calendar for the specified argument(s).

+### `sort`
+Accepts a filename as argument and prints out the sorted content of that file.
+For example, `sort file.txt` prints out each line of the file.txt file, sorted in alphabetical order.

 ## References
 Steele, C. (2021) The Linux Command Line Bootcamp: Beginner To Power User.
 Available at: https://www.udemy.com/course/the-linux-command-line-bootcamp/ (Accessed: 3 September 2021)